-Striving to provide the highest possible level of security, ProtonVPN only supports OpenVPN, the most secure encryption protocol in existence.
+Striving to provide the highest possible level of security, ProtonVPN only supports IKEv2 and OpenVPN the latter being, the most secure encryption protocol in existence.
 It uses the strongest AES-256 encryption, with key exchange executed with 2048-bit RSA and HMAC with SHA256 employed for message authentication.
 The previously mentioned Perfect Forward Secrecy eliminates the possibility of traffic decryption.

 ProtonVPN is not required by law to store connection logs and the authorities cannot demand that a particular user’s activity is monitored.
 Thus, there are absolutely no logs kept, so there are none that can be turned over to third parties, including the government.
 Your private data remains private at all times.